 We are developing a CRISPR/Cas9 product candidate to correct the mutation in GSDIa patients.
 Animal model experiments have demonstrated that the addition of functional copies of the G6PC gene can correct the deficiency of G6Pase protein in GSDIa and that as little as 3% of normal levels of G6Pase can restore the equilibrium of glucose and glycogen in the bloodstream and liver.
-Our approach is to correct the G6PC gene directly in its native location.
-We believe this direct gene correction will result in appropriate expression of the G6Pase protein.
+This evidence suggests that correction of the mutant gene in only a small percentage of liver cells may have a significant therapeutic effect in this disease, which makes a gene correction strategy feasible.
+Our approach is to correct the G6PC gene directly in its native location, which we believe will result in appropriate expression of the G6Pase protein.
 Other methods rely on adding copies of the gene through viral delivery methods, which we believe may lead to overexpression of the G6Pase protein and ineffective control of glucose levels.